Andrew Cook (author)

-Andrew Cook is a British author, popular historian, television presenter/consultant and former British civil servant.
-He specializes in early 20th century espionage history.
+Dr Andrew J. Cook is a British author, popular historian, television presenter/consultant, and former British civil servant.
+He specialises in early 20th century espionage history.
 He has produced well-received biographies of Sidney Reilly and William Melville.
+He was also the CEO of King's House Moorlands School Group from 2021 to 2026, being the Headmaster of the school from 1992 to 2021.